uboslinux/ubos-docs/sphinx/users/report-bug.rst

 than to close the bug as invalid.

 Here's an example for a better bug report for the same hypothetical calculator app:
-"Running your calculator app on a MacBook Pro 15in 2015, OSX 10.2.3, 8G RAM, I enter AC, 1, +, 1,
+"Running your calculator app in version 2.3.4a9 on a MacBook Pro 15in 2015, OSX 10.2.3, 8G RAM, with no other apps running at the time, I enter AC, 1, +, 1, and =.
-and =.
 The calculator prints 3.
 I was expecting 2."
 See the difference?
 Here, developers know exactly what they need to the reproduce the problem, and if they can reproduce the problem, they can starting fixing it immediately.

 Suggested reporting template for UBOS issues
 --------------------------------------------